 The above options, both user-friendly and inexpensive, should accommodate your virtual book club; however, you can research myriad other options such as Skype, Google Hangouts, etc.

 You can find a book either on your own or take advantage of the Book Club to Go program.
 The best book club books have a unique perspective.
 Such options abound in the SDHC Lending Library.
 You can explore anything from the Quran to South Dakota One Room Country Schools.
 A book doesn't need to be contentious to be worth discussing, but a new world view or perspective adds more possibilities.
 If your group has similar political or social views, don't pick a book whose philosophy everyone will agree with; reach out to explore new ideas

-If you would like a scholar to help lead your virtual discussion, the following are available:
+If you would like a scholar to help lead your virtual discussion (One Book/OB or Book Club to Go/BC), the following are available: